On the Control of Fork-Join Networks: Extensions

 In this section, we consider the network presented in Figure \ref{fj_network_3}, where there are three job types, namely type $a$, $b$, and $c$ jobs.
+There are two shared servers, which are servers 5 and 6.
 We formulate and solve the approximating DCP in order to derive heuristic control policies.
-In contrast with the network in Figure \ref{fj_network_2}, the DCP solution is not a straightforward extension of the DCP solution presented in Section \ref{DCP}.
+In contrast with the networks in Figures \ref{fj_network_2} and \ref{fj_network_5}, the DCP solution is not a straightforward extension of the DCP solution presented in Section \ref{DCP}.

-Server 5 processes both type $a$ and $b$ jobs with the rates $\mu_A$ and $\mu_{B1}$, respectively; and server 6 processes both type $b$ and $c$ jobs with the rates $\mu_{B2}$ and $\mu_C$, respectively.
+Server 5 processes both type $a$ and $b$ jobs with rates $\mu_A$ and $\mu_{B1}$, respectively; and server 6 processes both type $b$ and $c$ jobs with rates $\mu_{B2}$ and $\mu_C$, respectively.
 Let $h_a$, $h_b$, and $h_c$ denote the holding cost rate per job per unit time for type $a$, $b$, and $c$ jobs, respectively.
 Suppose that both servers 5 and 6 are in heavy traffic, and servers 8, 9, and 10 are in light traffic.
 Let

 denote the workload process (up to a constant scale factor) in servers 5 and 6, respectively.
 Then, parallel with Proposition \ref{general_conv}, we can prove the following weak convergence result under any work-conserving control policy: